maksumics/user_management_system/README.md

 ## Info

 #### This system provides basic operations to manage with users and user permissions.
 There are features like adding, editing, viewing, deleting users, and also to assign a specific permission with some user.
 #### Application is ASP.NET Core Web API 6.0.
 Used RDBMS is SQL Server Express, connection string in appsetings file point to localhost server and database name "mistral_users".
-I have used the EntityFramework Core 6.
+ORM used in project is the EntityFramework Core 6.
 There is just one migration, for creating database.
 Application don't seed any initial data.

 ## API Specification